Events Leading Up to the Petersburg Campaign

 The Battle of Fort Stedman was an unequivocal Union victory.
 The Rebels suffered approximately 4,000 casualties (600 killed, 2,400 wounded, and 1,000 missing or captured), compared to only 1,000 losses for the Union (seventy-two killed, 450 wounded, and 522 missing or captured).
 The assault had no effect on the Union lines east of Petersburg, and by redeploying troops from his entrenchments southwest of Petersburg, Lee opened the door for Grant to seize the Boydton Plank Road and the South Side Railroad—prizes that the Northerner had coveted since the autumn of 1864.
 After the Confederate loss of these transportation lines, the fall of Petersburg and Richmond was inevitable.

-Aftermath of the Petersburg Campaign
+Outcome of the Petersburg Campaign

-The Petersburg Campaign was a costly but successful federal offensive.
+The outcome of the Petersburg Campaign was a costly but successful federal offensive.
 The Union suffered about 42,000 casualties, compared with 28,000 Confederate losses.
 Despite the heavy casualties, however, Grant achieved his primary objective of destroying the Army of Northern Virginia.
 His ever-tightening stranglehold on supplies going into Petersburg and Richmond gradually starved and demoralized Lee’s soldiers.
 Fueled by deprivation, as well as news of Major General William T. Sherman’s devastating march through Georgia and the Carolinas, desertions escalated at an alarming rate.

 Following the failed Rebel offensive at Fort Stedman, Grant escalated his assault.